 Canada comes out on top of all the many choices available to students for their overseas education.
-In fact, the number of international students going to this country has risen dramatically over the last decade.
+The number of international students going to this country has risen dramatically over the last decade.
 Given below are the Top 5 Reasons to Study in Canada.

 World Renowned Universities

-Canadian private and government sectors support research in a number of cutting-edge fields, including medicine, agriculture, computer technology, telecommunications, and environmental science.
+Canadian private and government sectors support research in several cutting-edge fields, including medicine, agriculture, computer technology, telecommunications, and environmental science.
 A study in Canada is internationally regarded as the Canadian universities put a lot of emphasis on research in post-secondary education and high academic standards.

 Enjoy an Excellent Quality of Life